 CCIH, effective January 1, 2007, adopted a Simple IRA Plan for their employees.
 Full time employees are eligible immediately and contribute through payroll deductions.
 CCIH contributes 3% of the employee's compensation directly to the Plan.
 Participants are vested immediately in all of their accounts plus actual earnings thereon.
-For the year ended December 31, 2019, retirement plan expenses were approximately \$10,700.
+For the years ended December 31, 2020 and 2019, retirement plan expenses were approximately \$13,600 and \$10,700, respectively.